 This is a simple (but functional) DSL builder for HTML table creation.
 It could be improved using a

-DslMarker explained in Item 15: Consider referencing receiver explicitly.
+DslMarker, as explained in Item 14: Consider referencing receivers explicitly.

-DSLs give us a way to define information.
-It can be used to express any kind of information you want, but it is never clear to users how this information will be later used.
-In Anko, TornadoFX or HTML DSL we trust that the view will be correctly built based on our definitions, but it is often hard to track how exactly.
+DSLs give us a way to express any kind of information you want, in a clear and structured way.
+The problem is that it is never clear to users how this information will be used later.
+In Anko, TornadoFX, or HTML DSL, we trust that the view will be correctly built based on our definitions, but it is often hard to track exactly how.
 Some more complicated uses can be hard to discover.
-Usage can be also confusing to those not used to them.
-Not to mention maintenance.
-The way how they are defined can be a cost - both in developer confusion and in performance.
-DSLs are an overkill when we can use other, simpler features instead.
-Though they are really useful when we need to express:
+The usage of DSLs can be also confusing to those not used to them, not to mention their maintenance.
+How they are defined can be a cost in terms of both performance and developer confusion.
+DSLs are overkill when we can use other simpler features instead.
+However, they are very useful when we need to express: